Z80-Retro/BASIC/BBCBASIC.md

 # Building BBC BASIC for the Retro/Nouveau

-One way to build BBC BASIC on the Retro (or Nouveau) is to use the SLR Z80ASM compiler on CP/M (not the Linux package of the same name, not the one that comes with z88dk.)
+One way to build BBC BASIC on the Retro (or Nouveau) is to use the SLR Z80ASM compiler on CP/M (not the Linux package of the same name, nor the one that comes with z88dk.)

 ## Get the source files